MCT-master/mct-master.github.io/_posts/2020-09-20-Music-Mood-Classifier.md

 ## Conclusions

-It was a very important experience to understand the issues of classifyin such sensitive characteristics as emotional content by automatizing a system that can distinguish subtle differences on human percepetion of emotion.
+It was a very important experience to understand the issues of classifying such sensitive characteristics as emotional content by automatizing a system that can distinguish subtle differences on human perception of emotion.

-The system proved to be accurate classifying Uplifting and Aggressive songs, but inecient when it comes to Calm and Melancholic categories.
-It can indicate that the features and machine learning techniques used were suitable for the identication of tempo, percussive dynamics and energy, but not as ecient to distinguish melodic and harmonic content.
+The system proved to be accurate classifying Uplifting and Aggressive songs, but inefficient when it comes to Calm and Melancholic categories.
+It can indicate that the features and machine learning techniques used were suitable for the identification of tempo, percussive dynamics and energy, but not as efficient to distinguish melodic and harmonic content.

 Also, it is possible to see correlations between the features and that this system could have being split in two sections, one dedicated to classify arousal and the other for valence.
 The data set size has to be taking in consideration as well, a bigger data set would supply more data material for the system to be trained and provide consistent results.

-Furthermore, future solutions could involve choosing a dierent approach for the categorization of the emo- tions, excluding xed emotion labels as the ones used in this project, but instead considering the continuous distribution of the songs amongst the negative and positive valence and arousal values.
+Furthermore, future solutions could involve choosing a different approach for the categorization of the emotions, excluding emotion labels as the ones used in this project, but instead considering the continuous distribution of the songs amongst the negative and positive valence and arousal values.